Rationale for English at Knowle

 Creating a sense of ‘purpose’, ‘audience’ and ‘Oracy’ provided the basis for the LAT English curriculum overview.
 A clear vision that English should be a key subject within the curriculum alongside the LAT ‘We Will’s’ ensures that all of our children have the opportunity to explore, research, challenge and present their learning in a variety of ways.

-A sense of rigour and clear structure means that the National Curriculum is the minimum expectation for all schools within the LAT.
+A sense of rigour and clear structure means that the National Curriculum is the minimum expectation for all schools within the LAT, which then gives us at Knowle free reign and creativity to expand this and tailor it to our context.
 Giving new experiences, as well as the development and exposure to a wide range of texts, were considered to create a spiral curriculum (across genres) to build on prior learning and embed key skills.

 As they move into Key Stage 2, the concepts remain key to speaking, listening, reading and writing.
 Oracy, through all areas, enables children to communicate effectively with greater sophistication.
 Language development remains vital and a broad range of genres (through reading and writing), ensures children experience a wide range of rich vocabulary.
 As they build on the skills learnt previously, children will use these to effectively present their ideas and learning, applying their speaking, reading and writing skills across the curriculum.

-Our aim is to develop articulate speakers, inspired writers and avid readers, who can apply their knowledge of English, to communicate successfully in an ever-changing world.
+Our aim at Knowle is to develop articulate speakers, inspired writers and avid readers, who can apply their knowledge of English, to communicate successfully in an ever-changing world.